ConnectALL

 Acquisition in 2004

-Sand Video is a privately held company specializing in advanced video compression semiconductor technology for consumer digital video applications.
-Its innovative technology significantly enhances the capacity of digital video and audio devices, allowing manufacturers and service providers to deliver an expanded range of services and features at reduced costs to consumers.
+Sand Video is a privately held company specializing in the development of advanced video compression semiconductor technology.
+Its innovations cater to a wide array of consumer digital video applications, significantly enhancing the capacity of digital video and audio devices.
+By improving compression efficiency, Sand Video enables equipment manufacturers and service providers to deliver a greater range of services and features to consumers at reduced costs.
+The company aims to advance the capabilities of consumer electronics, ultimately benefiting both manufacturers and end-users.

 RAIDCore